Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Problem Formulation

-where $T_\text{motor}$ is the torque produced by the motor, $J$ is the wheel inertia and $K_T$ is the torque constant of the motor.
-Additionally, the estimated $\hat{f}_k$ can be filtered to remove the effect of noise.
-In this paper, we do not consider the details of this estimation process, but rather assume that $\hat{f}_k = f_k + v_k$, where $v_k$ is random noise with zero mean, assuming the estimation is unbiased.
+where $T_\text{motor}$ is the torque produced by the motor, $J$ is the wheel inertia, and $K_T$ is the motor torque constant.
+The estimated $\hat{f}_k$ can be filtered to remove the effect of noise.
+In this paper, we do not consider the details of this filtering process, but rather assume that $\hat{f}_k = f_k + v_k$, where $v_k$ is random noise with zero mean, as the filter is expected to be unbiased.

-Since we are interested only in the friction characteristics of the RWA, the input to our algorithm is a sequence of pairs of spin rate and estimated friction torque obtained in a window of time:
+Since we are interested only in the friction characteristics of the RWA, the input to our algorithm is a sequence of spin rate and estimated friction torque pairs:

-Both the spin rate and the estimated friction torque are normalized using average values in historical data, so the variables take values of order $1$.
-To ease the reading of the paper, a table with all the indices used in the paper is given in Table~\ref{tab:indexes}.
+This sequence is normalized using average values of historical data, so the variables take values of order one.
+All indices used in the paper are given in Table~\ref{tab:indexes}.
 Subscripts and superscripts that are part of the name of the variable are written upright (like $N_\mathrm{cp}$) and those that are indices are written in italics (like $\omega_k$).

-In this paper, we want to detect anomalies, defined as abnormal behavior in the friction torque of the RWA.
-Several possible anomalies are considered, each due to different phenomena occurring in the RWA.
-For a window of measurements $X$, any anomaly can be active or inactive: the status of the RWA is defined as a vector of boolean values specifying whether each anomaly is active or inactive: $\Theta = \{0, 1\}^{N_\mathrm{anom}}$, where $N_\mathrm{c}$ is the number of anomalies considered.

-Anomalies do not have an explicit mathematical description.
-Instead, our knowledge about them comes from a labeled dataset $D$ with windows of measurements annotated with the anomalies affecting the RWA that produced such measurements:

-where $\theta_{\ell} \in \Theta$.
-This dataset can be obtained from ground tests, in-orbit experience, or hight-fidelity simulators, for example.
+Consider we have $N_D$ sequences of measurements $X_\ell$, indexed by $\ell = [1, N_D]$.
+Each of these sequences is labeled with an RWA status $\theta_\ell$.
+We can collect these sequences and their corresponding labels into a dataset $D = \{(X_\ell, \theta_\ell)\}_{\ell=1}^{N_\mathrm{D}}$.
+This dataset can be obtained from ground tests, in-orbit measurements or, as in our cause, high-fidelity simulators.

+The status of a RWA is related to its friction properties.
+In the dataset $D$, each sequence $X_\ell$ is labeled by the status $\theta_\ell$ of the RWA from which that sequence of measurements was taken.
+An RWA can be affected by $N_\mathrm{an}$ different anomalies, with two rules: anomalies are either active or inactive, and any number of anomalies can be active in an RWA simulteneously.
+This is modeled by defining the set of possible status as $\Theta = \{0, 1\}^{N_\mathrm{an}}$, such that each element of $\theta$ indicates whether the corresponding anomaly is inactive ($0$) or active ($1$).
+The objective of the algorithm is, then, to determine for a new sequence $X$ what is the status of the RWA that generated it, that is, what anomalies affect it.